Zordaan/OpenFace/README.md

 * Code Refactoring
 * Static Linking and Optimized Building

-OpenFace++ does NOT contain any major changes to the facial data extraction techniques already used by OpenFace.
+OpenFace++ does NOT contain any major changes to the facial data extraction techniques already used in OpenFace.

 <hr/>
 <h2>Dependencies</h2>